-Following on from our blog post How to Run a Simulation in OnScale Solve this post will teach you how to plot data arrays using the OnScale Solve Jupyter Notebook.
+Following on from our blog post How to Run a Simulation in OnScale Solve this post will teach you how to plot resultant forces using the OnScale Solve Jupyter Notebook.
 This article will cover:

 - Opening results after a simulation

 - Opening the Jupyter Notebook

 - Using the example python notebooks – this article will focus on plotting resultant forces